Antoni Aleksander Iliński: In the Ottoman Army

 He served in the Army of Roumelia under Omar Pasha.
 He was a prominent figure in the military campaign that deposed and eventually executed the Herzegovina Vizier Ali-paša Rizvanbegović in 1851.

 When the Crimean War broke out in 1853, he was charged with organizing and training the irregular troops (the bashi-bazouks) along the Danube.
-In the following year, Iskender Pasha's fierce and daring style in commanding successful cavalry raids on Russians brought him acclaim, and he was soon promoted as colonel.
+In the following year, Iskender Pasha's fierce and daring style in commanding successful cavalry raids on Russians brought him acclaim, and he was soon promoted to colonel.

-In early 1855, he was posted to the Yevpatoria garrison in Crimea, commanding a 400-strong cavalry regiment.
-His unit made a critical contribution in successfully repulsing a strong Russian assault on the town, which was threatening the rear of the Allied army besieging Sebastopol (see Battle of Eupatoria) This victory brought him a second promotion in a year, making him a pasha (general), (specifically a mirliva, equivalent to a brigadier general).
+In early 1855, he was posted to the Gözleve garrison in the Crimea, commanding a 400-strong cavalry regiment.
+His unit made a critical contribution in successfully repulsing a strong Russian assault on the town, which was threatening the rear of the Allied army besieging Sebastopol (see Battle of Eupatoria) This victory brought him a second promotion in a year, making him a pasha, (specifically a mirliva, equivalent to a brigadier general).

 The same year he commanded the advance guard of an expeditionary army under Omar Pasha which landed at Sukhumi in the hope of relieving the Eastern Anatolian fortress-city Kars from a Russian siege.
 The city fell to the Russians, however, before the two armies could engage.

 In 1857 he was again called to duty by Omar Pasha, who was appointed as the Governor and General Commander of Baghdad.
 He went to Baghdad and was active in the repression of tribal uprisings around Basra and in the Nejd area.

-On his return to Constantinople in 1861, he fell suddenly ill after an official banquet and died on 2 June 1861.
-He was buried in Edirnekapı Martyr's Cemetery in Constantinople.
+On his return to Kostantiniyye in 1861, he fell suddenly ill after an official banquet and died on 2 June 1861.
+He was buried there in Edirnekapı Martyr's Cemetery.